CalculatorSalaryCouncil TaxTax guidesAbout

 Workers aged 16 and 17 are entitled to the National Minimum Wage of £7.55/hr from April 2025.
 They are not yet entitled to the National Living Wage or the 18-20 NMW rate.

-What is the effective tax rate on minimum wage at 24 hours a week?
+How much tax do I actually pay on minimum wage working 24 hours a week?

 The effective tax rate (Income Tax + NI as % of gross) on £9,422 annual gross is 0%.
 Income Tax is £0 and National Insurance is £0.
 Total deductions: £0/year.